 Immediate Care & Primary Care Practice located in Cicero, IL, Roseland, IL, Little Village, IL, and North Lawndale, IL

-Urinary tract infections, UTI, are common, and can also be incredibly painful.
-For men and women in and around Cicero and Berwyn, Illinois, relief is available at Cermak Immediate Care under the guidance of Dr. Ruchir Thakkar.
+Urinary tract infections, UTIs, are common and can also be incredibly painful.
+For men and women in and around Cicero and Roseland in Chicago, Illinois, relief is available at Cermak Immediate Care under the guidance of Dr. Ruchir Thakkar.
 The sooner you seek treatment, the sooner you’ll be rid of uncomfortable symptoms.
 Stop by today or schedule an appointment using the Cermak Immediate Care online appointment tool and get back to feeling well.